 There is something about art and designing that captures the heart and makes us feel in awe, and that is what Ben Kwok provided us.
-He is a graphic artist and illustrator who was born in Taiwan but currently lives in Los Angeles, California.
-He is passionate about his work and has an undying love for art that is transferred over into every drawing and every illustration that he creates.
-However, getting to where he is now took some time and took overcoming many obstacles.
+He is a Taiwanese-born graphic artist and illustrator who currently lives in Los Angeles.
+He is passionate about his work and has an undying love for art that is transferred over into every drawing and illustration that he creates.
+However, getting to where he is now took some time and overcoming many obstacles.
 He loves creating pieces that are filled with complexity and losing himself in the flow of his art.
 His highly detailed work is what stunned us along with his close attention to detail.

-We are thrilled that we had the opportunity to interview the artistic genius, and also combine his beautiful artwork with some of our products which will be in our next blog.
+We are thrilled that we had the opportunity to interview the artistic genius, and also combine his beautiful artwork with some of our print products using spot UV.

 I remember vividly at the age of 7 I wanted to be a veterinarian or a cartoonist.
 I wanted to be a vet because I absolutely love animals and wanted to work with them for a living.
 Who knew there was so much education that was required to become a vet?
 Then there was the option of being a cartoonist.

 I actually really liked comic books at the time but I didn’t know the difference, so I just went with cartoonist.
 Fast forward to college, I was still not sure what I wanted to do, so I started off as a graphic designer.
 After my first semester at school, I hated it all.
 I wanted to draw and not play with fonts and layouts.

 That’s when I discovered ILLUSTRATION; I never looked back.
 I get to actually draw with traditional mediums, pencil on paper, paint on canvas, everything made sense.
 Besides, drawing was the only thing I was good at, so it was easy for me to make the decision to do something art related.